 Dr. Harrington may recommend additional procedures to include with your arm lift based on your overall appearance goals.
 Many post-weight loss patients opt for body contouring procedures such as a tummy tuck or liposuction in other areas of the body.
 Some women also choose to include an upper arm lift in their mommy makeovers.

-As with all surgeries, recovering from an arm lift is a gradual process.
-Most patients take up to 2 weeks away from work and other normal activities as their bodies heal.
-It’s normal to develop some bruising and swelling after surgery, which should subside over the following weeks.
-During the first week of your recovery, keeping your arms extended with the wrists elevated can help promote fast healing.
-Dr. Harrington may also ask you to wear a special compression garment or bandages to encourage blood circulation.
+As with all surgeries, recovering from an arm lift is a gradual process that varies for each individual.
+Most patients take up to 2 weeks away from work and other normal activities as their bodies heal.* It’s normal to develop some bruising and swelling after surgery, which should subside over the following weeks.* During the first week of your recovery, keeping your arms extended with the wrists elevated can help promote fast healing.* Dr. Harrington may also ask you to wear a special compression garment or bandages to encourage blood circulation.*

-You should notice a difference in the shape of your upper arms immediately after your procedure, but your final results will take some time to develop.
-Most patients can enjoy their slimmer, more toned arms after about 2 months.
+You should notice a difference in the shape of your upper arms right after your procedure, but your final results will take some time to develop.* Individual experience differs from person to person, but many patients see results by about 2 months.

 It’s critical that you discuss any potential risks or complications with Dr. Harrington prior to getting an arm lift.
 If you notice any sudden swelling accompanied by sharp pain, notify our office immediately.

-Brachioplasty can get rid of excess arm fat and reveal a more youthful shape to the upper arms.
-If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to schedule your arm lift consultation.
+Brachioplasty can get rid of excess arm fat and tighten loose skin.* If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to schedule your arm lift consultation.

 *This information is for education only, and is not meant as a guarantee of results.
 Your results may vary.